How Not to Blow Your Diet When Your Team Loses

-However, if you’re now dealing with the heartbreak of a Super Bowl loss, you may be experiencing what many sports fans go through after a disappointing defeat, that being an overwhelming feeling of wanting to throw all healthy habits out the window for the week.
+However, when you deal with the heartbreak of a loss (and inevitably it will happen), you may experience what many sports fans go through after a disappointing defeat – an often-overwhelming feeling of wanting to toss all healthy habits out the window.

-Turns out that when a team loses, fans tend to consume more calories from saturated fat and added sugar the next day.
+Turns out that when a team loses, fans tend to consume more calories from added sugar and saturated fat the next day.
 On the flip side, fans will often make healthier choices when their favorite team wins!

 In fact, a study titled "From Fan to Fat," published in Psychological Science, found that this phenomenon is worse in cities with the most passionate fans, when the opponents are evenly matched, and when the game comes down to the wire.

 Researchers say that, as fans, we perceive our team's successes and failures as our own.
 When a team loses, we feel a sense of a threat to our identity, which directly impacts our behaviors and choices, including what we eat and drink.
 It may not seem like a big deal, but this is one of the many factors that influence our eating behavior.

 So be aware of this tendency to find solace in foods that are high in calories, saturated fat and sugar, numbing the pain of our losses with comfort foods like pizza, burgers, fries, sweets and soft drinks.